lbussy/brew-bubbles/docs/assembly/index.rst

 Materials Required
 ----------------------------------------

 This shield uses one or two each of some widely-available and inexpensive components.
-You may find you are better off buying a resistor assortment, for instance, or buying 10 or 20 of a piece at a time for a nominal cost from China.
+You may find you are better off buying a resistor assortment, for instance.
+Buying 10 or 20 of a piece at a time for a nominal cost from China is also possible.
 Make several!

 Gather the following parts and pieces: